Lexington White Collar Crimes Lawyer

 - Handle all communication with the state and/or federal government on your behalf

-- Savvy negotiations with the prosecution, if a plea bargain is in your best interest
+- Conduct savvy negotiations with the prosecution, if a plea bargain is in your best interest

-The term “white collar crime” is typically used to describe criminal offenses that involve deceit, fraud, and are non-violent.
+The term “white collar crime” is typically used to describe criminal offenses that involve deceit and fraud and are nonviolent.
+Commonly charged white collar crimes in Lexington include:

 - Mortgage fraud